hemangjoshi37a/Razorpay-Dynamic-QR-HMI-POS/README.md

 Upload the code to your ESP32 board using the Arduino IDE.

+### Step 7: Run python qr to byte array conversion backend

+run `app.py` for qr to byte array conversion for displaying on the screen.

 ### Step 7: Test the project

 Test the project by scanning the QR code displayed on the screen.